Jocker666z/2flac/README.md

 * WAVPACK as .wv
 * WAV as .wav

+Notes:
-Default compression is `-8 -e -p`.
+* Default compression is `-8 -e -p`.
+* DSF is converted at the FLAC codec limit = 24bit/384kHz.